 Naomi has been a vocal advocate for bringing gender parity to film, both on and off screen.
 She has spoken at film festivals and conferences around the world and written extensively on this subject.

-Naomi TEDTalk on these issues and what to do about them, "What it's Like to be a Woman in Hollywood, has been viewed over a million times.
+Naomi's TEDTalk on these issues and what to do about them, "What it's Like to Be a Woman in Hollywood, has been viewed over a million times.

 She teamed up with former CFO of the City of Chicago, Lois Scott, to found The 51 Fund, a VC investment fund to finance films written, directed, and produced by women.